d3/d3-time/README.md

 day.count(start, end); // 31
 ```

-As another example, to generate an array of dates representing each Sunday in the current month:
+As another example, to compute each Sunday in the current month:

 ```js
 var now = new Date;